Heads up, Empowered Shoppers, we’re a participant in affiliate marketing programs. For more information, see our disclosure here.

 Your kids will love being able to take their doll through all of the things they do each day and learn about the world.
 And, as girls still love cars little boys still love dolls.
 Don’t leave them out of this fun play opportunity.
 Let them have a doll, too.

-There are tons and tons of accessories that you can get for your dolls, but in my opinion there are two accessories that shine above all other.
+There are tons and tons of accessories that you can get for your dolls, but in my opinion, there are two accessories that shine above all others.
 Magic bottles and strollers.
 I remember as a kid being so fascinated by these bottles and wondering where the milk went and it’s been so fun seeing that same fascination in my kids.
-Strollers are a high value item in my home as well.
+Strollers are a high-value item in my home as well.
 All the toddlers are always wanting a turn with the stroller.
-In fact, I eventually got two strollers so that my toddlers could stroller in peace.
+I eventually got two strollers so that my toddlers could stroll in peace.

 14. A Slide

-They can be bulky, but I’d much rather have a couple bulky toys hanging around that actually keep my kids occupied, than a bunch of toy sets with a million small parts getting every where.
-Yes, they may throw off your living room aesthetic, but it’s only for a couple years.
+They can be bulky, but I’d much rather have a couple of bulky toys hanging around that keep my kids occupied, than a bunch of toy sets with a million small parts getting everywhere.
+Yes, they may throw off your living room aesthetic, but it’s only for a couple of years.

 15. Puzzles